Land Transport Amendment Act 2014 (The BAC Bill)

 Further information on this Bill is available via the Ministry of Transport website.

-Call for Action on Alcohol – would you also like to sign?
+Call for Action on Alcohol

 Thirty-seven New Zealand leaders from health, education and the churches have put their names to a Call for Action on Alcohol.
-The statement calls on the incoming government of 2014 to enact legislation necessary for the following four priority actions to decrease the demand for alcohol, a central part of the 5+ Solution:
+The statement called on the incoming government of 2014 to enact legislation necessary for the following four priority actions to decrease the demand for alcohol, a central part of the 5+ Solution:

 - Phase out alcohol advertising